simonakom/movie-actor-api-postgreeDB/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Initialize a new Node.js project by running `npm init` in your terminal.
-This will create a "package.json" file.
+3. Make sure you have "package.json" file.
+If not, run `npm init` in your terminal.
-4. Install Express by running `npm install express`
+4. Install "express": `npm install express`.
-5. Install nodemon to automatically restart the server whenever it detects changes in code files: `npm i nodemon -D`
+5. Make sure "nodemon" is instaled to automatically restart the server whenever it detects changes in code files.
+If not, run `npm i nodemon -D`.
 6. Make sure you have a dev script in "package.json" in order to run nodemon via `npm run dev`

   ```bash